-Someone's race is made up of one or more of these things:
+Someone's race is made up of a combination of these things.
+For example:

-An ethnic group is a group with shared history and cultural traditions.
-The group may also share one or more of the same language, literature, religion or geographical origin.
-They may be an oppressed group or a minority.
+An ethnic group is a group of people with a shared history and culture.
+The group may also share language, religion or geographical origin.
+People can belong to more than one ethnic group.

 - Irish Travellers

 - Jewish people

 English, Irish, Scottish and Welsh people are all recognised as separate ethnic groups within the UK.

 Not all ethnic groups have been recognised as protected by the courts, for example some Gypsy and Traveller groups.

 National origin usually means where someone was born or where their parents are from.
 It can be different from nationality.
 For example someone could have Chinese national origin and British nationality.

 This is a term used in the Equality Act 2010 to describe any group of people who share one or more aspects of race.

 Discrimination because of more than one aspect of race